glycerine/zygomys/README.md

 provides an interpreter and REPL (Read-Eval-Print-Loop;
 that is, it comes with a command line interactive interface).

+### where did the name zygomys come from?

+zygomys is a contraction of Zygogeomys, [a genus of pocket gophers.
+The Michoacan pocket gopher (Zygogeomys trichopus) finds its natural habitat in high-altitude forests.](https://en.wikipedia.org/wiki/Michoacan_pocket_gopher)

+The term is also descriptive.
+The stem `zygo` comes from the Greek for yoke, indicating a pair or a union of two things, and `mys` comes from the Greek for mouse.
+The union of Go and Lisp in a small cute package, that is zygomys.

+## tell me more

 zygomys allows you to create a Domain Specific Language to drive your program with minimal fuss and maximum convenience.